Tianmouc/tianmouc_paper_code/README.md

 download the dataset in [zenodo](https://doi.org/10.5281/zenodo.10602822) and decompress it.

-use soft link to create easy data access for this repo:
+use the soft link to create easy data access for this repo:

 ```bash
 cd [N_pub_code]